MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-route-queues.md

 ### Configure call overflow for the voice queue

 With call overflow, you can reduce long wait times for customer calls by setting options for voice queues.
+More information: [Configure call overflow](voice-channel-call-overflow.md)

 ### Assignment rules for a queue